Evening lessons available from 30th March. Contact Nick today!

 The examiner will ask if you want someone to accompany you during the test.
 (It is your choice if you wish the instructor or anyone else to accompany you on your test)

-You will then go to the car park and be asked to read a number plate from 20 metres.
+You will then go to the car park and be asked to read a number plate from 20 metres away.

 At the end of the test, the examiner will tell you if you have passed or if you have been unsuccessful.
-Driving faults will be discussed.
+Any driving faults will be discussed at this point.
+It is important to take note of any driving faults that the examiner mentions.

 If you have passed, the examiner will take your provisional licence and give you a pass certificate.
 You can use this as a temporary full licence and for insurance purposes.
 A full licence will be sent to your address, usually within 10 working days.